-Safety equipment is extensive; the '05 Sedona earned a five-star crash rating from NHTSA, and the '06 should too.
-The unibody construction provides rigidity, with side-impact door beams and energy-absorbing bumpers.
-In addition to the weight-sensing frontal airbags (the front passenger airbag turns itself off if a child is in the seat), there are front side airbags (for torso protection) and air curtains (for head protection) that cover all three rows of seats.
-There's an energy-absorbing steering column, and anti-whiplash headrests in front.
-There's electronic stability control with traction control, and anti-lock brakes with electronic balanced brake force distribution (ABS with EBD).
-A tire-pressure monitoring system is also standard.
+Safety features include the mandated frontal airbags (the front passenger airbag turns itself off if a child is in the seat), side-impact airbags (for torso protection) for front-seat passengers, and curtain airbags (for head protection) for the outboard passengers in all three rows of seats.
+Anti-whiplash headrests in front come standard.
+Electronic stability control with traction control and anti-lock brakes with electronic brake-force distribution (ABS with EBD) come standard, along with a tire-pressure monitor.

-It's not easy for any minivan to be distinctive, and if the Sedona styling isn't unique, it is clean and crisp, and says “classy.”
-You might even look twice, and wonder, “What's that good-looking minivan?”
-You might be surprised to discover it's Korean.
-But its heart is European, and that influence spreads to its skin.
+It's not easy for any minivan to be distinctive, and if the Sedona's styling isn't unique, it is clean and crisp, and classy.
+Its heart is European, and that influence spreads to its handsome styling.

-The sheetmetal has been carefully sculpted.
+The sheet metal has been carefully sculpted.
 A crease tapers down from the steeply sloping windshield to the grille, falling between the big wedge-shaped headlights and the small sharp corners of two horizontal grille openings, long black slots with a single chrome strip in each, and Kia badge in center.
-The fascia/bumper under the grille is thick, with an air intake having cage-like slats to keep out the stones and slow buzzards.
-Tidy foglamps surround the intake, inside cavities that sweep up at the corners to match the lines of the headlamps.
+The fascia/bumper under the grille is thick, with an air intake having cage-like slats to keep out stones.
+Tidy fog lamps on the EX surround the intake, inside cavities that sweep up at the corners to match the lines of the headlamps.

-The wheelwell flares are especially nicely done.
+The wheelwell flares are nicely done.
 They don't go out of their way to be noticed, by being bigger than they need to be; they carry just the right squared-off but smooth edges.
 They're sculpted by the same knife that carved the beltline running from the headlamps to taillights.
-The six-spoke 16-inch wheels are nothing special, but the optional 17-inch wheels, beautiful in brushed alloy with 12 spokes, send a message that this minivan has style.
+The standard six-spoke, 16-inch wheel covers are nothing special, but the 10-spoke, 17-inch alloys that come with the EX are beautiful and elegant, sending a message that this minivan has style.